Trafford: Sport

 Rugby Union side Sale Sharks were formerly based in Trafford.
-They now play at the AJ Bell Stadium in Salford, although their former home ground at Heywood Road in Sale is still used for training.
+They now play at the Salford Community Stadium in Salford, although their former home ground at Heywood Road in Sale is still used for training.
 Sale Sharks won the Guinness Premiership in 2006; in 2008–09 they finished fifth.

 As well as being home to several clubs in the top echelon of their sports, Trafford plays host to smaller clubs, including Altrincham F.C., Flixton F.C., and Trafford F.C.
 Both Flixton F.C. and Trafford F.C. play in the North West Counties Football League Division One.
 Flixton F.C. was formed in 1960 and earned promotion to NWCFL Division One at the end of the 2006–07 season.
 Trafford F.C. was formed in 1990 and finished fifth in the 2006–07 season.
 Altrincham F.C. was founded in 1903 and plays in the Football Conference.

 Within Trafford their two clubs that enter teams in both the Men's and Women's England Hockey Leagues – Brooklands, based in Sale and Bowdon.

 In 2017, Trafford Pétanque became Trafford's first ever officially registered Pétanque club.
 Trafford Pétanque currently plays within the Northern Region of Pétanque England.